akbir/deq-jax/README.md

 This repo provides the following re-usable components:

 1. Jax implementation of the Broyden's method, a quasi-Newton method for finding roots in k variables.
 This method is JIT-able.
-2. Jax implementation of DeepEquilbrium's Rootfind method with custom vector-Jacobi product (backwards method)
+2. Jax implementation of Rootfind forward and backward method with custom vector-Jacobi product (backwards method)
 3. (WIP) Haiku implementation of the Transformer XL

 ## Usage